Posts tagged Trig Pillar

 See individual section posts linked below for other links.

-If you’re not up for a 32m walk in one go, you can take in the Wey Navigation and River Wey in 9 walks of between 7 and 12 km each.
-We chose this option, completing all 9 sections over a few years from 2024 to 2025.
+If you’re not up for a 32 km walk in one go, you can take in the Wey Navigation and River Wey in 9 walks of between 7 and 12 km each.
+We chose this option, completing all 9 sections over 2 years from 2024 to 2025.
 Two of the walks are point-to-point with an easy rail connection from the finish back to the start.
 The others are circular walks from good parking spots.
 The final section follows the River Wey beyond the end of the Wey Navigation to Eashing, the final point where you can walk next to the river.

 Each number refers to a circular walk below.
 Base map: Esri Topo via RideWithGPS